 pop up image

 What Is a Kanban Board?
-7 Ways to Use It
+A Comprehensive Guide

 Kanban boards help you to put on display your workflow.
 By visualizing work on a Kanban board, you can gain a better understanding of your process and overall workload.